gavinhoward/bc/manuals/development.md

 input corpuses.
 (See the [Fuzzing][82] section.)

-Understanding how the test suite works should be, I think, the first thing that maintainers learn.
+Understanding how the test suite works should be, I think, the first thing that maintainers learn after learning what `bc` and `dc` should do.
 This is because the test suite, properly used, gives confidence that changes have not caused bugs or regressions.

 That is why I spent the time to make the test suite as easy to use and as fast as possible.